How would Aristotle PPC? (Part II)

 How Would Plato PPC?
 (Part IV)

 Continuing our series on how the great philosophers would do as PPCs, I’m returning yet again to Plato, as I’ve done three times before.
-Half because Plato stands so far above any other thinker–all other thinkers are just footnotes to Plato, as the philosopher’s adage goes–and half because I enjoy […]Read all
+Half because Plato stands so far above any other thinker–all other thinkers are just footnotes to Plato, as the philosopher’s adage goes–and half because I enjoy […]Read more: How Would Plato PPC?
+(Part IV)

 How would Adam Smith PPC?

 Adam Smith’s book, The Wealth of Nations–published in the same year as the American Revolution, no less!–is the book that convinced the world to scrap mercantilism and adopt more “free market” approaches.
 Or so we’re taught.
-And of course, his pin factory metaphor is still remembered as the classic example […]Read all
+And of course, his pin factory metaphor is still remembered as the classic example […]Read more: How would Adam Smith PPC?

 How would Plato PPC?
 (Part III)

 I’ve written a few previous pieces about how Plato would PPC.
 Plato is the first big-time and greatest thinker in the western canon, which of course doesn’t mean he is the most correct, it just means that he cast a shadow in which all thinkers since have lived.
-So we […]Read all
+So we […]Read more: How would Plato PPC?
+(Part III)

 How Would Friedrich Hayek PPC?

 Friedrich Hayek will always have a place in my heart.
 When I first read the Road to Serfdom, in my 20s, I thought it was a book of penetrating insight, and the winning example of how an intellectual could write for a mass audience.
-Now, too long later, I revisit […]Read all
+Now, too long later, I revisit […]Read more: How Would Friedrich Hayek PPC?

 How Would Jeremy Bentham PPC?

 Jeremy Bentham!
 Most widely remembered today as the Father of Utilitarianism.
 I remember him for a much more idiosyncratic reason: when he died, instead of burying him, they stuffed him like they used to do to hunted animals and put his body on display at his beloved University UCL.
-What […]Read all
+What […]Read more: How Would Jeremy Bentham PPC?

 How Would Plato PPC?
 (Part II)

 So we’ve already analyzed how Plato would have been as a PPC.
 But the oeuvre commonly attributed to Plato is so vast and deep that we can dive into many different aspects.
 Last time, we focused mostly on The Cave.
 Today, we will focus on his observations on metals.
-In […]Read all
+In […]Read more: How Would Plato PPC?
+(Part II)

 How Would Plato PPC?
 (Part I)

 It’s a question of the ages: if Plato were a PPC, how would he go about it?
-Plato wrote a universe of works on different topics–many lifetimes have been spent only deep-diving into his works and nothing more (although not recently)–but today we will focus on one of his ideas: […]Read all
+Plato wrote a universe of works on different topics–many lifetimes have been spent only deep-diving into his works and nothing more (although not recently)–but today we will focus on one of his ideas: […]Read more: How Would Plato PPC?
+(Part I)

 How Would Machiavelli PPC?
 (Part I)

 Machiavelli, oh, Niccolò!
 The man whose reputation has been defamed in successive centuries since he wrote.
 A more cynical person might suspect he was defamed on purpose precisely because The Powers That Be wouldn’t want anyone to know how effective a guidebook of his rules could be.
-But no, not […]Read all
+But no, not […]Read more: How Would Machiavelli PPC?
+(Part I)